SP5555/simple-neural-network/README.md

 $$A( x) =\tanh( x) =\frac{e^{x} -e^{-x}}{e^{x} +e^{-x}}$$

 ### ReLU
 The Rectified Linear Unit activation function is an unbounded function with output ranging up to infinity.
 Main strength lies in its simplicity not having to do nasty math functions on the silicon.
-However, **ReLU** suffers from **dying ReLU problem**. *Monkey Language: when input $x$ is negative, it basically cuts off information or kills the neurons with the output activation value of $0$.
+However, **ReLU** suffers from **dying ReLU problem**. *Monkey Language: when input* $x$  *is negative, it basically cuts off information or kills the neurons with the output activation value of 0.
 Therefore, backpropagation algorithms can't pass through this dead gradient barrier.*

 $$A(x) =\begin{cases}
 x & \text{if}\ x >0\\